-The STAC9700 is a primary codec compatible with existing AC'97 definitions and extensions.
-The STAC9700 operates as Primary by default, and does not include the external CID pins defined by the AC'97 2.1 revision specification.
-The STAC9700 can be used in multi-codec systems where it is the primary, and the other codecs are configured as one or more of the three allowable secondary codecs.
-When used as the primary codec, the STAC9700 generates the master AC-Link BIT_CLK for both the AC'97 Digital Controller and any secondary codecs.
-The STAC9700 can support up to four, 10 K Ω 50 pF loads on the BIT_CLK.
+As a Primary device the STAC9744 is completely compatible with existing AC'97 definitions and extensions.
+Primary Codec registers are accessed exactly as defined in the AC'97 Component Specification and AC'97 Extensions.
+The STAC9744 operates as Primary by default, and the external ID pins (45 and 46) have internal pull-ups so that these pins may be left as no-connects for primary operation.

+When used as the primary codec, the STAC9744 generates the master AC-Link BIT_CLK for both the AC'97 Digital Controller and any secondary codecs.
+The STAC9744 can support up to four, 10 K Ω 50 pF loads on the BIT_CLK.
 This is to insure that up to 4 Codec implementations will not load down the clock output.